MicrosoftDocs/dynamics365smb-docs/business-central/shopify/get-started.md

 - Make sure that the **[Shopify Connector](https://go.microsoft.com/fwlink/?linkid=2196238)** app is installed.

   The app is pre-installed for all new sign-ups and trials.
-Learn more about installing apps from AppSource at [Installing and Uninstalling Extensions](../ui-extensions-install-uninstall.md#install).
+Learn more about installing apps from AppSource at [Installing and Uninstalling Extensions] (../ui-extensions-install-uninstall.md#install).
 Follow the steps listed below if you don't have [!INCLUDE[prod_short](../includes/prod_short.md)].

+- Ensure that user has enough permissions.
+Shopify Connector is covered by the *Shopify – Admin (SHPFY – ADMIN)* permission set.
+For more information, see [Create Users According to Licenses](../ui-how-users-permissions.md) and [Assign Permissions to Users and Groups](../ui-define-granular-permissions.md)

 ## Install the Dynamics 365 Business Central app to your Shopify online store